Wujian-sinemedia/Lemons/scripts/README.md

 This script installs all required dependencies for a typical Lemons workspace, as well as Ccache.
 If you're on Linux, this script will also run 'install_juce_linux_deps.sh'.

+## install_integrations.sh

+This script installs all the auxillery integrations for Lemons -- clang format, etc.

 ## install_juce_linux_deps.sh

 This script installs all of JUCE's dependencies for Ubuntu, and the LV2 development headers.